-Kids and Self Image
+Kids and Self-Image

 We all spend time in front of the mirror — dressing, grooming, or checking our appearance.
 This is especially true for teens, who are undergoing rapid growth and appearance changes, and taking new interest in the way they look.
 How they feel about their appearance is important, since body image can be such a big part of self-esteem during the teen years.

 As a parent, you want to teach that there's much more to people than appearance.
-You want your teen's self-image to include personality, character, abilities, and his or her unique strengths and interests.
+You want your teen's self-image to include personality, character, abilities, and unique strengths and interests.
 Parents want their teens to appreciate and care for their bodies, and to take pride in how they look.

 While many teens feel dissatisfied with some aspect of their appearance, usually these concerns aren't consuming and don't cause extreme distress.
 They don't constantly occupy their thoughts or torment them and keep them from thinking about other things.